Download and print as a PDF (141kB pdf)

 General Information

-A peri neural catheter is a long, thin, floppy tube that has been positioned to lie next to the nerve that supplies strength and feeling to the limb or area you have had your operation on.
+A perineural catheter is a long, thin, floppy tube that has been positioned to lie near the nerve or nerves that supply strength and feeling to the area of your body that is painful or had surgery.
 You may have one or two of these catheters.
-The catheter is attached to a specialised pump that delivers local anaesthetic through the catheter to numb the nerve continuously.
-The purpose of a continuous peri neural catheter is to provide pain relief to the operation site by reducing sensation.
+The catheter is attached to a specialised pump that delivers local anaesthetic through the catheter to numb the nerve or nerves continuously.
+The purpose of a continuous perineural catheter is to provide pain relief to the painful site by reducing sensation.

 What are the benefits?